Sophia-Community/SophiApp/README.md

 * Some functions depend on Internet access.
 If not, they will be hidden in UI until the access will appear back;
 * You are able to enable hidden functions in UI by turning on the "Advanced settings" in the Settings;
   * The hidden functions will marked with a gear in UI;
-* After closing SophiApp, it creates a log file that you can attach to an open issue (or send to the [Telegram](https://t.me/sophia_chat) group) to help us understand bug.
+* After closing `SophiApp`, it creates a log file that you can attach to an open issue (or send to the [Telegram](https://t.me/sophia_chat) group) to help us understand bug.
 The log file doesn't contain any sensitive personal information.
 We do not store any data neither in the Windows registry, nor on any server.
 * Big thanks to PVS-Studio for providing us with [free license](https://pvs-studio.com/en/order/open-source-license) (for being an Open Source project) for their [static analyzer](https://pvs-studio.com/pvs-studio). <img src="https://cdn.pvs-studio.com/static/images/logo/pvs_logo_7.svg" height="50px"/>

 ## Translating